Cardin, Oklahoma

 Cardin is a ghost town in Ottawa County, Oklahoma, United States.
-The population was 150 at the 2000 census, but plummeted to 3 at the 2010 census in April 2010.
+The population was 150 at the 2000 census, but declined all the way to a population of 3 at the 2010 census in April 2010.
+By November 2010, the population of the town was listed as zero.

 A former center of zinc and lead mining in northeastern Oklahoma, the town is located within the Tar Creek Superfund site designated in 1983 because of extensive environmental contamination.
-The vast majority of its residents accepted federal buyout offers of their properties, and the town's population dropped to zero in November 2010.
+The vast majority of its residents accepted federal buyout offers of their properties, and the town's population officially had declined to zero in November 2010.

 History

 Early history

 When it was founded as a mining town in 1913, this was first known as Tar Creek, after a stream in the area.
 In 1918, William Oscar Cardin (Quapaw), and his wife, Isa (Wade) Cardin, had his 40-acre allotment platted and recorded with the county clerk.
 The town name was changed from Tar Creek to Cardin in 1920.
 There were 2,640 residents in 1920, many of them mineworkers.

 This was part of the Tri-State district of southwest Missouri, southeast Kansas, and northeast Oklahoma, which produced more than 43% of the lead and zinc in the United States in the early 20th century.